 KitchenAid Artisan Stand Mixer

-The KitchenAid Artisan is a step-down from the Professional in a tilt-head configuration.
-That said, this is still one mean machine.
-The Artisan mixed it up with the best in class, delivering stellar performance across three of the four test categories.
-It has the power to knead dough quickly and thoroughly, and it can mix frosting with the best.
-The attachment/ bowl gap is minimal, meaning that the user won't have to bring the spatula to bare as often.
-It also has the weight and stability to stay where you put it when at its max speed setting.
+The KitchenAid Artisan is a quality mid-sized mixer with a tilt-head.
+Despite its middling dimensions, the Artisan mixed it up with the best in class in three out of four test categories.
+This machine has the power to knead dough quickly and thoroughly, and it can mix frosting to the highest standards.
+The attachment/ bowl gap is slight, so the user won't have to employ a spatula too often.
+Critically, this model also has the weight and stability to stay put when at the highest mixing speeds.
 Finally, this model is easy to use, allowing for one-handed execution of all its critical functions.

-While the Artisan has a heavy-duty motor and componentry, it appears to have some minor speed regulation issues at the higher settings used for whipping eggs and cream.
-This could explain some of the sagging we observed at the center of our cake sponge (insufficient aeration of eggs) and some of the splashings that the whisk produced.
-Like all mixers with the motor above the bowl, the Artisan's head gets showered with ingredients when they are added during active mixing.
-However, these minor shortcomings fall by the wayside when compared to the quality experience this machine provides to its users.
+While the Artisan has a burly motor and componentry, our model had some minor speed regulation issues that presented at the higher settings used for whipping cream and eggs.
+This anomaly could explain some of the sagging we observed in our cake sponge (inconsistent aeration of eggs) and some of the splatterings that the whisk issued.
+The Artisan, like all models with the motor above the bowl, can get showered with ingredients when they are added during active mixing.
+When it's all said and done, these minor issues fall by the wayside in comparison to the quality experience this machine provides to its users.

 Read Full Review: KitchenAid Artisan

 The KitchenAid Classic Plus is the kid brother to the Artisan.
 This mid-sized, tilt-head machine is endowed with a sturdy motor.
 Thanks to the narrow bowl/ attachment gap, it performs well with thick cookie dough, and it handles the mixing and kneading of pizza dough without much trouble.
 When the work of mixing is complete, the head, neck, and base are relatively easy to wipe down.